These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 From this recipe, you can expect potatoes that are:

-Blanching helps the potatoes soften up on the inside without drying out.
+Blanching helps the potatoes warm, soften, and cook on the inside without drying out – which is key!

-These potatoes are perfect as an appetizer or side dish; honestly, we eat these a lot as a healthier alternative to french fries.
+Our roasted potatoes are excellent as an appetizer or side dish; we even love them as a healthier alternative to french fries.

 Potatoes

-You can make this recipe with widely-available Yukon Gold potatoes - yellow flesh, thin skin, suitable for most cooking methods.
+You can make oven-roasted potatoes with Yukon Gold potatoes; they are widely available, have yellow flesh thin skin, and are suitable for most cooking methods.

-Red potatoes and russet potatoes are also excellent for roasting.
+Red potatoes, fingerling potatoes, and russet potatoes are also excellent for roasting.

-Also, thanks to its high antioxidant content, EVOO is stable at high temperatures resulting in a healthier roasted dish.
+Also, thanks to its high polyphenol content, EVOO is the most stable oil at high temperatures, resulting in a healthier roasted dish.

-A few cloves of crushed garlic with the peel infuse the potatoes with a light garlic aroma without overpowering the dish.
+Add a few cloves of crushed garlic to infuse the potatoes with a light garlic aroma without overpowering the dish.

 Salt and pepper